Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: Physical properties: model and photometry dependence

 \subsection{AGN features}

-As shown in the previous Sections, the incorporation of the WISE photometry has an influence on the stellar mass and SFR estimates (see Sec.~\ref{sec:DependenceonPhootmetry} and~\ref{sec:sec:SFRSpectra}).
+As shown in the previous sections, the incorporation of the WISE photometry has an influence on the stellar mass and SFR estimates (see Sect.~\ref{sec:DependenceonPhootmetry} and~\ref{sec:sec:SFRSpectra}).
 Here, we explore how the AGN features derived with {\tt CIGALE} depend on the inclusion of the MIR photometry in SED fits.
-The change of the AGN fraction ({\tt AGNFRAC}) and viewing angle ({\tt AGNPSY}) for the BL AGN, NL AGN and star-forming galaxies drawn from the representative sample (see App.~\ref{sec:RepresentativeSample} for a description of the representative sample) when using solely optical information ({\it grz}) or optical and WISE W1 and W2 ({\it grzW12}) or optical and all WISE ({\it grzW14}) is shown in Fig.~\ref{fig:AGNFracCompWISE} and~\ref{fig:AGNPsyCompWISE}, respectively.
+The change of the AGN fraction ({\tt AGNFRAC}) and viewing angle ({\tt AGNPSY}) for the BL AGNs, NL AGNs, and star-forming galaxies drawn from the representative sample (see Appendix~\ref{sec:RepresentativeSample} for a description of the representative sample) when using 1) solely optical information ({\it grz}), 2) optical and WISE W1 and W2 ({\it grzW12}), or 3) optical and all WISE ({\it grzW14}) is shown in Figs.~\ref{fig:AGNFracCompWISE} and~\ref{fig:AGNPsyCompWISE}, respectively.
 As expected, optical SED fits cannot distinguish the contribution of AGN to IR, which results in an artificial AGN fraction ({\tt AGNFRAC} $\sim 0.3$) and viewing angle ({\tt AGNPSY} $\sim 35$) for almost all galaxies independent of their galaxy type.
-The {\tt AGNFRAC} and {\tt AGNPSY} distributions start to differentiate for BL AGN, NL AGN, and star-forming galaxies when at least {\it W12} are included in SED fitting.
-When the {\it W12} is incorporated in the SED fits, the BL AGN are characterized by lower {\tt AGNFRAC} than NL AGN (with a median {\tt AGNFRAC} increasing from 0.16 to 0.24) while star-forming galaxies have an {\tt AGNFRAC} distribution similar to the one for NL AGN (with a median 0.22).
-Interestingly, when including {\it W12}, the {\tt AGNPSY} starts to properly identify BL AGN based on their high viewing angle ({\tt AGNPSY} $\sim 80^{\circ}$), although there is also a strong peak at {\tt AGNPSY} $\sim 40^{\circ}$.
-Both star-forming and NL AGN are characterized by similar viewing angles ({\tt AGNPSY} $\sim 40^{\circ}$).
+The {\tt AGNFRAC} and {\tt AGNPSY} distributions start to differentiate for BL AGNs, NL AGNs, and star-forming galaxies when at least {\it W12} is included in SED fitting.
+When the {\it W12} is incorporated in the SED fits, the BL AGNs are characterized by lower {\tt AGNFRAC} than NL AGNs (with a median {\tt AGNFRAC} increasing from 0.16 to 0.24); whereas star-forming galaxies have an {\tt AGNFRAC} distribution similar to that of NL AGN (with a median 0.22).
+Interestingly, when including {\it W12}, {\tt AGNPSY} starts to properly identify BL AGNs based on their high viewing angle ({\tt AGNPSY} $\sim 80^{\circ}$), although there is also a strong peak at {\tt AGNPSY} $\sim 40^{\circ}$.
+Both star-forming and NL AGNs are characterized by similar viewing angles ({\tt AGNPSY} $\sim 40^{\circ}$).